arussellk/cs3505-spreadsheet-protocol/README.md

 # <a name="mo"></a>Messages Overview

-All messages are sent as strings.
+All messages are sent as strings of ASCII characters over TCP on port 12000.
 Messages are delimited by spaces.
 Each message ends with a newline character (`\n`).
 All messages follow this generic format:

 ```
 <action> [<parameters>]